jstkdng/ueberzugpp/README.md

 # Überzug++

-Überzug++ is a command line utility written in C++ which allows to draw images on terminals by using child windows or using sixel on supported terminals.
+Überzug++ is a command line utility written in C++ which allows to draw images on terminals by using X11 child windows, sixels or the kitty image protocol.

 This project intends to be a drop-in replacement for the now defunct [ueberzug](https://github.com/seebye/ueberzug) project.
 If some tool doesn't work, feel free to open an issue.